Traumatic brain injury: know the facts

 - Use mouth guards and helmets during sport or recreational activities.

-- Try to avoid falls by being aware of potential risks.
+- Try to avoid falls by being aware of potential risks and your surroundings.

 Dr Fadal says that an interdisciplinary team approach to managing TBIs is important and every member of the team will make an important contribution, e.g. the interventions by an occupational therapist (OT), which should start from day one.